Crc011220/Crc011220.github.io/src/intro.md

 ### Crypto Currency Trading System
 *Mar 2025 - Still ongoing*
 *Technologies*: Spring Boot, Spring Cloud, Spring Security, MyBatis-Plus, Redis, JWT, AWS, Docker, RocketMQ, Disruptor
 - Designed a microservices architecture with Spring Cloud, including services like GatewayService, AuthorizationService, MemberService, AdminService, FinanceService, and ExchangeService.
-Leveraged Nacos for service discovery and configuration management, OpenFeign for remote procedure calls, and LoadBalancer for client-side load balancing
+Leveraged Nacos for service discovery and configuration management, OpenFeign for remote procedure calls, and LoadBalancer for server-side load balancing
 - Implemented a unified authentication and authorization mechanism using Spring Security OAuth2.0 and JWT, with secure RESTful API communication supported by OpenFeign for inter-service calls
 - Utilized Redis to cache hotspot data such as access tokens and verification codes, significantly improving system responsiveness and throughput
 - Deployed the system on AWS EC2 instances, with AWS S3 for static asset storage and AWS SNS for SMS delivery, ensuring scalability and high availability
 - Integrated third-party services including GeeTest for CAPTCHA validation and Alibaba Cloud Identity Verification to enhance platform security
 - Adopted the Snowflake algorithm to generate globally unique IDs and employed JetCache to implement high-performance distributed locking, ensuring data consistency and preventing overselling in high-concurrency scenarios such as flash sales
 - Built a high-throughput, low-latency, and lock-free matching system using RocketMQ and Disruptor, enabling seamless message ingestion → RingBuffer dispatch → asynchronous processing by the match engine
+- Integrated WebSocket communication using Tio + RocketMQ, allowing backend services to push real-time market data to clients efficiently
+- Implemented a scheduled push mechanism using Spring Boot tasks for event subscriptions, and utilized Redis List to efficiently store and manage candlestick data

 ### Lightweight Remote Procedure Call Framework
 *Jan 2025 - Mar 2025*